keptn/keptn.github.io/content/docs/0.17.x/troubleshooting/index.md

 **Solution:**

-Install Istio as described in the [Continuous Delivery section](../continuous_delivery/expose_services).
+Install Istio as described in the [Install and configure Istio](../../install/istio) section.

 </p></details>